kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 ## Preparation

 To proceed with the Installation steps the different elements involved are commented:
-> NOTE
+> NOTE:
-> no need of executing any command until the Installation section.
+> no need for executing any command until the Installation section.

 1. An empty KubeVirt Virtual Machine
 ```yaml